vipul2802/o365hq.com/content/faq/How to share your desktop, a specific app, presentation.md

 +++
-title = "How to share your desktop, a specific app or presentation in Microsoft Teams" description = "We have prepared instructions for sharing your content in meetengs in Microsoft Teams." date = 2021-04-19
+title = "How to share your desktop, a specific app or presentation in Microsoft Teams" description = "We have prepared instructions for sharing your content in meetings in Microsoft Teams." date = 2021-04-19

 [taxonomies]